wwmoraes/pvpgn-server-docker/README.md

 You'll need docker at least [docker](https://docs.docker.com/install/) to run the base image, and [docker-compose](https://docs.docker.com/compose/install/) to run the full-blown server.

+The repository also has multi-arch support for Docker Hub, and local builds through [docker buildx](https://docs.docker.com/buildx/working-with-buildx/).

+#### Buildx (optional)

+To work with multiple architecture builds, you need to:

+- enable docker experimental features by editing Docker's `config.json` and setting the `experimental` flag to `enabled`
+- create and activate a new buildx builder using `docker buildx create --name multiarch --use`

+after that you can just `make buildx`.

 ### Installing

 Pull the image from Docker Hub: